Budget: Next steps and what you can do!

 2Safer standards for use of force.

-This week after the Council vote, the family of a man named Enrique Quiroz came forward with a statement about Mr. Quiroz’ death on March 31 of this year.
+Not long after the Council vote, the family of a man named Enrique Quiroz came forward with a statement about Mr. Quiroz’ death on March 31 of this year.
 Visiting his family, in violation of a court order but without presenting as violent (he was guilty only of alleged trespassing,) he was killed by the police response (his family said he had been invited.)
 He was unarmed.
 His death was due to a combination of blows and taser fire, according to family members.
 When first reported, police said he had a medical condition.
 His family denies any medical issues.

 This is exactly the kind of situation that Council action will address when fully implemented through changes to the General Orders (the rules that decide if a police action was “misconduct.”)